markus-wa/cs-demo-minifier/README.md

 # cs-demo-minifier

 This tool and library aims to provide a way of converting CS:GO demos into a more easily digestible format while decreasing the data size and retaining all important information.
+It is based on the demo parser [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang).

-It is still under development and the data formats may change in backwards-incompatible ways without notice.
+The project is still under development and the data formats may change in backwards-incompatible ways without notice.

 [![GoDoc](https://godoc.org/github.com/markus-wa/cs-demo-minifier?status.svg)](https://godoc.org/github.com/markus-wa/cs-demo-minifier)
 [![Build Status](https://travis-ci.org/markus-wa/cs-demo-minifier.svg?branch=master)](https://travis-ci.org/markus-wa/cs-demo-minifier)